zextras/tech-doc/source/carbonio/admincli/administration.rst

 :ref:`le-renew` shows how to renew a Let's Encrypt-generated certificate, either manually or automatically.

-:ref:`disclaimer-cli` contains useful commands to manage domain disclaimers
+:ref:`disclaimer-cli` contains useful commands to manage domain disclaimers.

+:ref:`cli-analytics` explains how to enable or disable analytics.

 .. toctree::
    :hidden: